Ohmarr/MNIST_CNN_Digit_Classifier/README.md

 <h2 align='center'>Overview</h2>

 **Project Overview**:
-This application was built in four phases, each of which are describe in greater detail below:
+This application was built in four phases, each of which are described in greater detail below:
 - **Phase 1**: Build a Convolutional Neural Network (CNN) to detect hand-drawn digits, & prepare it for general use,
 - **Phase 2**: Train the model, & save it to make predictions,
 - **Phase 3**: Develop remainder of full-stack application to integrate user input & prediction algorithm,